White Dwarf binaries as gravitational wave sources

 The following image shows how the background should look to LISA.
 The horizontal direction represents time (in years), the vertical direction represents the gravitational wave amplitude (multiplied by a factor of a hundred thousand billion billions, or 1022 in exponential notation).
 The up-down-up-down of the waves is much too fast to show up distinctly in this plot – at this resolution, a sine wave would just look like a solid horizontal strip, as you wouldn’t be able to distinguish one crest (or trough) from the next.
 What you can see, however, is how the overall strength of the waves detected varies over time.
 The image covers a time period of three years; each year exhibits two humps in which the total background amplitude is at a maximum, and two slender waists where it is at a minimum:What will the gravitational waves from the White Dwarf binary background tell us?
 First of all, they will enable us to produce an accurate three-dimensional map of the distribution of White Dwarf binaries within our galaxy and, by implication, about the distribution of stars in our galaxy in general.
 Also, such a census should hold valuable clues to the evolution of such systems – does the distribution of periods, does the ratio of interacting to detached binaries agree with our understanding of the way such binaries are formed?

-Andrzej Krolak is a staff member at the Institute of Mathematics of the Polish Academy of Sciences.
+is a professor at the Institute of Mathematics of the Polish Academy of Sciences.
 His area of research encompasses gravitation and general relativity.
-Currently, the focus of professor Krolak’s work is on the analysis of data obtained by gravitational wave detectors.

 Cite this article as: